KaoTzuChi/documents/How to install MongoDB on CentOS and initialize by a Javascript file.md

 } catch (e) { print ('<< Connection FAIL >>'+e); }
 ```

 Enter the MongoDB shell.
-> sudo mongo

 In MongoDB shell, execute the initial file, check the result, and then exit the shell.

+> $ mongo

 > \> load("/root/data/db/testscript.js")

 > \> show dbs